Multipath interference from large trapped ion chains: Appendix A: Illustration of individual coherent contributions

 Perhaps the most likely situation corresponds to the case where the fraction of the coherent scattering changes continuously with the distance from the center of the ion chain which coincides with the center of the exciting laser beam.
 We take this into an account by implementing the Gaussian distribution of the coherent to incoherent fraction of scattering processes as a function of the distance from center of the string into the simulation.
-We consider two particular threshold cases, where the ions in the string center are scattering fully coherently (incoherently) and the outermost ions are scattering with $1/e$ fraction of the coherent (incoherent) contribution, see Fig.~\ref{fig:false_fit_gauss}-a) and b), respectively.
+We consider two particular threshold cases.
+First case corresponds to the ions in the string center scattering fully coherently and the outermost ions are scattering with $1/e$ fraction of the coherent contribution, see Fig.~\ref{fig:false_fit_gauss}-a).
+The second case is the inverse of the first one, the outermost ions scatter fully coherently and the ions in the string center contribute with light that has $1/e$ coherent fraction.
 Similarly as in the case of switching some ions to fully incoherent, these simulations lead clearly to patterns which can not plausibly reconstruct the observed data.

 Note that these illustrations are not a proof of the strictly equal coherent contribution from all ions in the string.
 However, they show that it is unlikely that the observed interference patterns can be explained without substantial relative contribution of any ion captured within the measured ion string.
 In addition, they directly point on the high sensitivity of the observed interference effect to the individual ion contributions which suggest the applicability of the presented scheme for partial or full switching of the scattered light in the given observation direction.